Serving the entire Main Line, Montgomery County,

 they aren't looking for a quick fix—they are looking for an

 heirloom.
-This grand, three-piece freestanding library stands
+This grand, three-piece freestanding bookcase

-54 inches high and was built to the customer’s exact
+stands 54 inches high and was built to the customer’s exact

 specifications using solid Ash wood.
 To achieve the unique,